SavenkovIgor/TermGraph/README.md

 Tests for ubuntu from CLI with CTest will appear later.

 ## 💠 Project structure
+CMakeLists.txt files are in apps/TermGraphApp and apps/TermGraphBack folders.
+Each app has it's own conan file.
 ```bash
 ├── apps/
 │   ├── TermGraphApp/    # Main application.
 Buils for desktop, android and wasm(for now)